heetbeet/virtualenv-bootstap/README.md

-# Virtualenv Bootstrap for Windows
+# Virtualenv Bootstrapper for Windows

 This script, `virtualenv.cmd`, is designed for Windows users who need to create Python virtual environments without installing Python globally on their system.
 It acts as a shim to bootstrap an underlying Python binary, allowing you to specify the Python version and set up a virtual environment with ease.
 You can even access the script directly from your terminal.